Claudette Colbert

-With her round face, big eyes, aristocratic manner, and flair for light comedy and emotional drama, Colbert's versatility led to her becoming one of the best-paid stars of the 1930s and 1940s and, in 1938 and 1942, the highest-paid.
-In all, Colbert starred in more than 60 movies.
-Among her frequent co-stars were Fred MacMurray, in seven films (1935–1949), and Fredric March, in four films (1930–1933).

-By the early 1950s, Colbert had turned from the screen to television and stage work, and she earned a Tony Award nomination for The Marriage-Go-Round in 1959.
-Her career waned in the early 1960s, however in the late 1970s, it experienced a resurgence in theater.
-Colbert received a Sarah Siddons Award for her Chicago theater work in 1980.
-Colbert's television work in The Two Mrs. Grenvilles (1987) earned her a Golden Globe Award and an Emmy Award nomination.
+Claudette Colbert (koʊlˈbɛər/ kohl-BAIR, born Émilie "Lily" Claudette Chauchoin (ʃoʃwɛ̃/ show-shwan); September 13, 1903 – July 30, 1996) was an American actress.
+Colbert began her career in Broadway productions during the late 1920s and progressed to films with the advent of talking pictures.
+Initially contracted to Paramount Pictures, Colbert became one of the few major actresses of the period who worked freelance; that is to say, independently of the studio system.
 In 1999, the American Film Institute named Colbert the 12th-greatest female star of classic Hollywood cinema.

+With her Mid-Atlantic accent, versatility, witty dialogues, aristocratic demeanor, and flair for light comedy and emotional drama, Colbert became one of the popular stars of the 1930s and 1940s.
+In all, Colbert acted in more than 60 movies.
+Among her frequent co-stars were Fred MacMurray in seven films (1935–1949), and Fredric March in four (1930–1933).

+Colbert won the Academy Award for Best Actress for It Happened One Night (1934), and received two other Academy Award nominations during her career.
+Her other notable films include Cleopatra (1934), The Palm Beach Story (1942) and Since You Went Away (1944).

+By the mid-1950s Colbert had turned from motion pictures to television and stage work; she earned a Tony Award nomination for The Marriage-Go-Round in 1959.
+Her career began to wane in the early 1960s.
+In the late 1970s she experienced a comeback in the theater, and received a Sarah Siddons Award for her Chicago theater work in 1980.
+Her television appearance in The Two Mrs. Grenvilles (1987) earned her a Golden Globe Award and an Emmy Award nomination.